The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Relationship Between SSNR and Classical SNR

-Our SSNR is defined as the ratio of the total variance of the observed process to the variance of its innovation noise $\ssnr = \sigma_z^2 / \sigma_{\epsilon}^2$.
-This definition is adopted for its mathematical convenience and direct utility in deriving the expected optimization bias.
-Using the variance decomposition above, we can establish a simple algebraic bridge between our SSNR and the classical SNR:
+Our SSNR is defined as the ratio of the total variance of the stochastic process to the variance of its innovation, $\ssnr = \sigma_z^2 / \sigma_{\epsilon}^2$.
+Using the variance decomposition above, we obtain the bridge

-Thus, the SSNR used in our work is precisely the classical SNR plus one.
-This formulation is analytically elegant and simplifies the expression of our main theoretical results.
+Thus, under this predictive additive interpretation, SSNR equals the corresponding classical SNR plus one.
+The offset arises because SSNR uses the total process variance in the numerator, whereas classical SNR uses only the predictable signal variance.